EastSMPAdmin/Query-v0.0.7/README.md

 <h2>Query</h2>
 <p>This is an experimental proxy, one of the few I have made.
-Fork this and to netlify to test it yourself.</p>
+Fork this and deploy to netlify to test it yourself.</p>